 Self-awareness, then, helps us understand how we are perceived by others.
 By understanding this, we are able to better understand how and when to communicate with others.

 A great way to fill the gaps in your self-awareness is to take a few self-assessments.
-The BizLibrary Collection has such assessments and our Emotional Intelligence Workbook is a great place to start.
+The BizLibrary resource library has such assessments and our emotional intelligence handbook is a great place to start.

 Libby isn’t the only person who understands the value of emotional intelligence and soft skills in general.

 LinkedIn CEO Jeff Weiner revealed to CNBC a study that concluded that communication and interpersonal skills are the number one skill gap that US employees face.